publisha/publisha.github.io/_screencasts/githubforwebsite.md

 I provide you with a template that you can as the basis of your web site.
 You'll need to use some software.
 Post and pages are created with `markdown`.

 The next episode will explain how to _push_ the new files up to the GitHub repository and make the new post live.

+> Please note this is a version for Digital Product students